jonsim/shutils/README.md

                         The stem merge commit pattern to identify the merge commit from B to A. This is only necessary if B does not exist.
 Defaults to the standard git merge pattern "Merge branch".
-If using a non-default value, the merge commit's subject must contain the pattern followed by the merged branch name.
-It is matched with the following regex: "^PATTERN.*BRANCH_NAME.*$".
+The merge commit's subject must contain the pattern followed by the merged branch name.
+It is matched with the following regex:
+                        ^PATTERN.*BRANCH_NAME.*$
   -u [PATTERN], --update-pattern [PATTERN]
                         The stem merge commit pattern to identify any 'update' merge commits from A to B. This is only necessary if using --exclude-updates and if this pattern differs from --merge-pattern.
 Defaults to the value given in --merge-pattern.
-If using a non-default value, all update merge commit subjects must contain the pattern followed by A's name followed by B's name.
+All 'update' merge commit subjects
+                        must contain the pattern followed by A's name followed by B's name.
 It is matched with the following regex:
-                        "^PATTERN.*BRANCH_A.*BRANCH_B.*$".
+                        ^PATTERN.*BRANCH_A.*BRANCH_B.*$
   -p, --pretty          Print a short hash and the subject for all commits.
 By
                         default just the full hash is printed.
   -s, --summary         Print a summary of the status of each branch and their